nearform/get-jwks/README.md

   maxAge: 60 * 1000,
   allowedDomains: ['https://example.com'],
   providerDiscovery: false,
+  agent: new https.Agent({
+    keepAlive: true,
+  }),
 })
 ```

 - `max`: Max items to hold in cache.
 Defaults to 100.
 - `maxAge`: Milliseconds an item will remain in cache.
 Defaults to 60s.
 - `allowedDomains`: Array of allowed domains.
 By default all domains are allowed.
 - `providerDiscovery`: Indicates if the Provider Configuration Information is used to automatically get the jwks_uri from the [OpenID Provider Discovery Endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
 This endpoint is exposing the [Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).
 With this flag set to true the domain will be treated as the OpenID Issuer which is the iss property in the token.
-Defaults to false
+Defaults to false.
+- `agent`: The custom agent to use for requests, as specified in [node-fetch documentation](https://github.com/node-fetch/node-fetch#custom-agent).
+Defaults to `null`.

 > `max` and `maxAge` are provided to [lru-cache](https://www.npmjs.com/package/lru-cache).